hashicorp/terraform-provider-aws/website/docs/r/appautoscaling_policy.html.markdown

 * `adjustment_type` - (Required) Specifies whether the adjustment is an absolute number or a percentage of the current capacity.
 Valid values are `ChangeInCapacity`, `ExactCapacity`, and `PercentChangeInCapacity`.
 * `cooldown` - (Required) The amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.
-* `metric_aggregation_type` - (Required) The aggregation type for the policy's metrics.
+* `metric_aggregation_type` - (Optional) The aggregation type for the policy's metrics.
 Valid values are "Minimum", "Maximum", and "Average".
 Without a value, AWS will treat the aggregation type as "Average".
 * `min_adjustment_magnitude` - (Optional) The minimum number to adjust your scalable dimension as a result of a scaling activity.
 If the adjustment type is PercentChangeInCapacity, the scaling policy changes the scalable dimension of the scalable target by this amount.
 * `step_adjustment` - (Optional) A set of adjustments that manage scaling.
 These have the following structure: